 Can I try a private lesson to see if I or my child is ready for them?

-Based on a discussion with you, KAMP’s Education Director, will place your student with the instructor she feels is the best fit.
+Based on a discussion with you, we will place your student with the instructor we feel is the best fit.
 We will account for factors like student age, musical level, goals, learning style, and of course, instrument preference.